 Please note that some of the courses listed below require prerequisites.

-- ASL 200: Structure of Signed Languages
+- ASLA 200: Structure of Signed Languages

 Advanced Elective Courses

 Students are required to complete eight advanced elective courses with at least two courses in the categories of ASLA literature and culture and other advanced electives, and two-three courses in the cultures, language, and history category.

 Please note that a total of no more than three of the courses taken for the major can be conducted in spoken English.

 See the courses page for course descriptions.
 Some courses may require prerequisites.